 In countries outside of our Europe Zone, you’ll be charged at the standard rates for that country for any minutes, texts, and data usage

 If you want to stay connected while you're travelling outside of Europe, then O2 Travel has you covered.
 It lets you use the internet, talk for longer and text while you're away in 29 destinations worldwide.
 No need to worry about overspending.

-Just £3.99 a day in Turkey and £4.99 in other selected destinations gets you all the data, minutes and texts you need.
+Get all the data, minutes and texts you need, in Turkey and other selected destinations, for just £4.99 a day.
+With O2 Travel.
 See below for the full list of destinations covered.

 There's no limit to the amount of data you can use on O2 Travel but you might find that speeds vary with usage.
 For receiving and making calls and sending texts there's a cap of 120 minutes and 120 texts a day.
 It's free to receive texts.

 O2 Travel is free to activate and you'll only be charged for the days you actually use it.